ngxvu/ApiGateway/README.md

    - GET /api/v1/service_a/endpoint-1
    - GET /api/v1/service_a/endpoint-2

 This is just an example of how to use the API Gateway.
-You can add more services and endpoints as needed.# 3rd-party-gateway
+You can add more services and endpoints as needed.